Scaling Enhancement in Quantum Metrology via Indefinite-Time-Direction Encoding: Methods

-Fist, we fix the value of unknown parameter as $g=\pi/180$, thus various rotation angles $\alpha$ represents the distinct parameterizing evolution times $T_{S}$.
-Since rotation angle $\alpha=gT_{S}$, a rotation angle of $\alpha=\ang{1}$ corresponds to the normalized evolution time of $T_{S}=1$ in this case.
-Additionally, the evolution time $T_{C}$ of the generating process is represented by the order $m$ of the Q-plate ($T_{C}=m$), with $m=1$ corresponding to the normalized evolution time $T_{C}=1$.
-Here, we designate the dimensionless evolution time $T_{S}=T_{C}=T$.
+For the single-query scenario, where the value of unknown parameter is fixed as $g=\pi/180$, a rotation angle of $\alpha=\ang{1}$ corresponds to the normalized evolution time of $T_{S}=1$.
+Meanwhile, the evolution time $T_{C}$ of the encoding process is represented by the order $m$ of the Q-plate ($T_{C}=m$), with $m=1$ corresponding to the normalized evolution time $T_{C}=1$.
+Here, we designate the dimensionless evolution time $T_{S}=T_{C}=T/2$.
 To estimate the unknown parameter from the final state, a practical projective measurement is devised for the experiment.
-As depicted in Fig. \ref{fig:3}, a half-wave plate (HWP) followed by a $m$-order Q-plate are used to eliminate the topological charges on probe state.
+As depicted in Fig.~\ref{fig:3}, a half-wave plate (HWP) followed by a $m$-order Q-plate are used to eliminate the topological charges on probe state.
 Theoretically, the HWP, with its optical axis set either parallel or perpendicular to the horizontal plane, flips the spin state of the photons.
 Consequently, the unitary evolution of this process, which comprises a HWP and an $m$-order Q-plate, can be represented as $\hat{U}_{m}=\mathrm{e}^{-\mathrm{i}m\hat{\varphi}}\otimes|L\rangle\langle L|+\mathrm{e}^{\mathrm{i}m\hat{\varphi}}\otimes|R\rangle\langle R|$.
-Subsequent to this, another HWP, with its optical axis set at an angle of $\ang{22.5}$ to the horizontal plane, followed by a PBS, are employed to project the final state of ancilla onto the $\ang{45}$ linearly polarized state $|+\rangle$ and the $-\ang{45}$ linearly polarized state $|-\rangle$.
+Subsequent to this, another HWP followed by a PBS are employed to project the final state of ancilla onto the $\ang{45}$ linearly polarized state $|+\rangle$ and the $-\ang{45}$ linearly polarized state $|-\rangle$.
 Given these configurations, the orthogonal projection operators performing on the final state can be represented as

 Then we can calculate that